 - May be created during the donor’s lifetime or through the donor’s Will or Living Trust

-ORGANIZATION ADVISED ENDOWMENT FUNDS
+ORGANIZATION ENDOWMENTS FUNDS

 Established by not-for-profit agency to permanently preserve corpus.